Rachel Mellon Walton: Philanthropic efforts and legacy

-In addition, as a major benefactor to the arts, education, medicine, music, nature conservation, and the welfare of women, Walton provided key financial support for the Albert Schweitzer Hospital, founded by her brother, Dr. William Larimer Mellon Jr., in Deschapelles, Haiti, as well as the Walton Hall of Ancient Egypt at the Carnegie Museums of Pittsburgh, the Carnegie Mellon Tepper School of Business, and the Women's Center & Shelter of Pittsburgh.
+In addition, as a major benefactor to the arts, education, medicine, music, nature conservation, and the welfare of women, Walton provided key financial support for the Albert Schweitzer Hospital, founded by her brother, Dr. William Larimer Mellon Jr., in Deschapelles, Haiti, as well as the Walton Hall of Ancient Egypt at the Carnegie Museums of Pittsburgh, the Carnegie Mellon Tepper School of Business, and the Women's Center & Shelter of Greater Pittsburgh.
 In the 1970s, Walton donated land to the Western Pennsylvania Conservancy for the Beechwood Farms Nature Reserve.

 Named one of the Distinguished Daughters of Pennsylvania in 1998, she and six other women were presented with medals and citations for distinguished service to the Commonwealth of Pennsylvania by Pennsylvania Governor Tom Ridge in a special ceremony held at the governor's residence in Harrisburg.

 Deaths and interments

-Walton was preceded in death by her husband, John F. Walton, Jr., who died at home in Pittsburgh on November 14, 1974.
+Walton was preceded in death by her husband, John F. Walton Jr., who died at home in Pittsburgh on November 14, 1974.
 His funeral service was held at the Shadyside Presbyterian Church in Pittsburgh.

 Rachel Mellon Walton, who survived her husband by more than three decades, continued to remain active with her philanthropic work even after becoming a centenarian.
-She died at the age of 107 at home in her Oakland, Pennsylvania, on March 2, 2006, and was interred at the Allegheny Cemetery in Pittsburgh.
+She died at the age of 107 in her Oakland, Pennsylvania home on March 2, 2006, and was interred at Allegheny Cemetery in Pittsburgh.

+Walton's eldest son, John F Walton III, died on February 2, 2007, in Phoenix, Arizona.
+Mr. Walton moved West in 1950 and purchased a cattle ranch in Kirkland, Arizona, where he resided until 1974.

-Walton's daughter, Anne Farley (Walton) Whetzel (1923-2019), who had joined with her mother in donating ninety acres in Fox Chapel to the Western Pennsylvania Conservancy in 1977 in order to establish the Beechwood Farms Nature Reserve, died on January 26, 2019.
+Walton's daughter, Anne Farley (Walton) Whetzel (1923–2019), who had joined with her mother in donating ninety acres in Fox Chapel to the Western Pennsylvania Conservancy in 1977 in order to establish the Beechwood Farms Nature Reserve, died on January 26, 2019.

-Walton's son, James Mellon Walton (1930-2022), who became president of the Carnegie Institute and Carnegie Library on January 1, 1968 and had also been a member of the Vira I. Heinz Endowment's board of trustees for thirty-seven years when he retired in 2020, died from Parkinson's disease on January 2, 2022.
+Walton's son, James Mellon Walton (1930–2022), who became president of the Carnegie Institute and Carnegie Library on January 1, 1968 and had also been a member of the Vira I. Heinz Endowment's board of trustees for thirty-seven years when he retired in 2020, died from Parkinson's disease on January 2, 2022.

-Walton's daughter, Mary Taylor (Walton) Curley (1924-2022), who was the wife of Walter Curley, a former United States Ambassador to Ireland, died on March 22, 2022.
+Walton's daughter, Mary Taylor (Walton) Curley (1924–2022), who was the wife of Walter Curley, a former United States Ambassador to Ireland, died on March 22, 2022.